 Details of experimental location

-The experiment was conducted during rabi (November, 2022-May, 2023) at college farm Agricultural college, Jagtial, Telangana, which was shown in figure 1.
+The experiment was conducted during spring (November, 2022-May, 2023) at college farm Agricultural college, Jagtial, Telangana, which was shown in figure 1.
 It was geographically located at 18º 50’37.0” N latitude,78º 57’00.6” E longitude and altitude of 243.4 m above mean sea level, which fall under semi-arid tropical climate.
 The weather conditions during crop period were as average temperature of 25.4 °C, average relative humidity (40.6%), bright sunshine h day-1(7.5), wind velocity (4.1 km hr-1) and total evaporation (616 mm).
 The nutrient status of soil at experimental field is summarized in table 1.

 Details of Research Program